-A referee or simply ref is the person of authority in a variety of sports who is responsible for presiding over the game from a neutral point of view and making on-the-fly decisions that enforce the rules of the sport, including sportsmanship decisions such as ejection. – Wikipedia
+The referee, or simply ref, is the person of authority in a variety of sports who is responsible for presiding over the game from a neutral point of view and making on-the-fly decisions that enforce the rules of the sport, including sportsmanship decisions such as ejection. – Wikipedia

 I love that this definition mentions sportsmanship.
 Fencing emphasizes sportsmanship in so many ways.
 I value this emphasis on sportsmanship, and believe it is important for my son to understand what sportsmanship really means.

 Sportsmanship is an aspiration or ethos that a sport or activity will be enjoyed for its own sake, with proper consideration for fairness, ethics, respect, and a sense of fellowship with one's competitors.

 There is a reason why a fencer salutes the referee at the beginning of the bout.
 And why a fencer shakes hands with the referee at the conclusion of the bout.
 These gestures, the salute and the handshake, signify the respect that the fencer must show throughout the bout, to his opponent, the ref, and the sport itself.
 The salute to the ref at the beginning is recognition of the role the ref plays, and the authority he has on the strip.
 The handshake at the end means, “Thank you.
 I respect the work you did enforcing the rules and presiding over the bout.”